By Peet van Schalkwyk

 3. Play through the ball (the racket is an impact instrument).

-4. Make sure your racket head is slanted slightly forward on impact for a topspin and slanted backwards for a backspin.
+4. Grip: Make sure your racket head is slanted slightly forward on impact for a topspin and slanted backwards for a backspin.
 The angle at which the racket head is slanted depends on your grip.
+Years ago kids were told to use the "handshake" grip.
+These days for a topspin ground stroke everybody move the hand more to the back of the handle.

 5. The back-swing is vital for generating topspin or backspin of the ball (the racket behaves as a pendulum).